Employer brand and employer branding – are they the same thing?

 Let me explain the difference between brand management and branding.

-Brand management is the development and implementation of a strategy to reinforce brand perception.
+Brand management is the development and implementation of a strategy to reinforce the brand perception.
 A brand is as strong as its perception.
 So developing a brand management strategy is crucial as it enables you to influence your target markets.
 It involves:

-- A quality product / service
+- A quality product/service

 - Value proposition